Murray River road bridge, Murray Bridge: Description

 The main girders rested on masonry bed-stones, which were supported by the cement concrete with which the cast-iron piers are filled, the piers in each instance having been sunk down to the bed-rock granite.
 They were composed of cast-iron cylinders seven feet in internal diameter, fitted together in segments, and bolted in lengths as they were lowered into the river bed; and after being tested with double the weight that they would be ever required to sustain, they were filled up with cement concrete.
 The great depth below the waterline to which these piers were sunk necessitated a much heavier description of bracing than that sent from England.
-The castings for these heavier braces, which were eighty-nine tons weight, were made by Messrs.
-James Martin & Co., of Gawler, and were fitted together at the bridge works, on a staging lowered into the water, and afterwards adjusted and fixed by the divers.
+The castings for these heavier braces, which were eighty-nine tons weight, were made by James Martin & Company of Gawler, and were fitted together at the bridge works, on a staging lowered into the water, and afterwards adjusted and fixed by the divers.
 So soon as the piers were filled up and the bed-stones set the girders, which had previously been put together on floating stages between the piers, were lowered on to the bed-plates by admitting water into the pontoons, which were then removed and moored in the next span, where the operation of building and fixing the girders was carried on, until all the spans were completed.

 The eastern approach consisted of twenty-three spans of sixty feet each, making a total length of 1380 feet.
 The piers consist of cast-iron cylinders in six-feet lengths, socketed together and sunk into the swamp to an average depth of about sixty feet.
 After being duly tested they were filled up with concrete and prepared to receive the main girders, which were constructed on the lattice principle and are made continuous; that is to say, every three spans represented a length of 179 feet 10 in.
 The cross girders are constructed of plates and angle irons, and the floor, which was composed of buckle plates, were secured to the cross-girders by suitable bearers.
 The work of erecting the approach occupied about twelve months, the chief difficulty being the transit of the materials, about 2,560 tons, by sea and overland, and the sinking of the cylinders.
 The girders were lifted into position by a " Goliath" which was carried on rails throughout the whole length of the swamp.

 Droughts and flooding

-The severe droughts of 1967 to 1968, 1981 to 1983, 1991 to 1995, and 2006 to 2011 (the "Millennium drought") reduced the Murray to a trickle.
+The severe droughts of 1967 to 1968, 1981 to 1983, 1991 to 1995, and 2006 to 2011 (the Millennium drought) reduced the Murray River to a trickle.

 However, the major floods of 1956 and 2011 had the water reaching new record heights.
 There have also been major floods in 1973 to 1974 and 2016.
 During 2020 and 2021 the river has been flowing strongly.